craftingforchrist/guides/docs/servers/survival/getting-started.md

 ### 1. Leave Spawn

-Follow the **clearly marked paths** out of spawn.
+Follow the **clearly marked paths** out of spawn or use the banners to safely warp you away from spawn.
 These lead you safely away from protected areas so you can begin your adventure.

 ---